Codykilpatrick/Eve-marketeer/README.md

 - For the volume data download the 5 most recent days from: https://data.everef.net/market-history/2022/
 - After doing that you must update the "volumes" list in stationpulls.py with the new CSV files.

+## Success to date
+# Trip one
+- Total cost: 176,057,888
+- Total profit: 124,000,000

+Lessons learned:
+- Need to make larger orders, shipping alone accounted for ~33% of our cost.
+- Removed certain item groups due to the time taken for sale.